Skip to content

 Optional multimodal scope

-Direct Gateway endpoints in this release: - POST /api/gateway/runs/{run_id}/voice/tts - POST /api/gateway/runs/{run_id}/audio/transcribe - POST /api/gateway/runs/{run_id}/images/generate - GET /api/gateway/voice/voices - GET /api/gateway/audio/speech/models - GET /api/gateway/vision/provider_models
+Current direct Gateway endpoints: - POST /api/gateway/runs/{run_id}/voice/tts - POST /api/gateway/runs/{run_id}/audio/transcribe - POST /api/gateway/runs/{run_id}/images/generate - POST /api/gateway/runs/{run_id}/images/edit - POST /api/gateway/runs/{run_id}/images/upscale - POST /api/gateway/runs/{run_id}/videos/generate - POST /api/gateway/runs/{run_id}/videos/from_image - POST /api/gateway/runs/{run_id}/music/generate - GET /api/gateway/voice/voices - GET /api/gateway/audio/speech/models - GET /api/gateway/audio/transcriptions/models - GET /api/gateway/audio/music/providers - GET /api/gateway/audio/music/models - GET /api/gateway/vision/provider_models - GET /api/gateway/vision/adapters

-The catalog endpoints proxy AbstractCore Server routes when ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_BASE_URL or ABSTRACTCORE_SERVER_BASE_URL is configured.
+The catalog endpoints proxy AbstractCore Server routes when ABSTRACTCORE_SERVER_BASE_URL is configured.
 Gateway uses explicit Core auth settings for that hop and never reuses the Gateway bearer token as a Core/provider secret.
 Without a configured Core server, the voice/model routes return bounded static descriptors from Gateway and capability-package environment variables.

 • run_id, request_id, prompt